trivikverma/researchgroup/content/welcome/welcome.md

 - Disseminating your findings
 - Designing a tool for decision-makers

 You are as important as any other member of this lab, so your participation is necessary for the growth of the collective work we do.
-Please make sure that when you speak to the lab members, you are addressing **everyone**, and they understand the big picture of what you are describing.
+Please make sure that when you speak to the group members, you are addressing **everyone**, and they understand the big picture of what you are describing.
 Only then will they be able to help you in those **15 minutes**.
 Likewise, when something is not clear, ask others who are describing their problem.
 Understandably, we all have different educational backgrounds, so it is **okay** to ask a follow-up question for clarifications.

-To participate and benefit from these lab meetings, you may be asked at some point in time to,
+To participate and benefit from these meetings, you may be asked at some point in time to,
-* organise and/or manage a lab presentation schedule,
+* organise and/or manage a presentation schedule,
 * arrange an engaging speaker you want to hear from,
 * approach an organisation for collaboration
 * take responsibility for some activity in the lab